Graduate Student and Post Doctoral Alumni

 M.S.
 Thesis (2022): Phenotypic variation in the molt characteristics of the snowshoe hare (Lepus americanus)

-Currently a graduate student at the University of North Carolina Wilmington
+Currently a Ph.D. student at Utah State University

 Kimberly Thompson